tdykstra/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

   dotnet ef
   ```

-With both package references, the project file looks something like this:
+With both package references added, the project file looks something like this:

 ``` xml
 <Project Sdk="Microsoft.NET.Sdk">